snowflakejs/prime/README.md

 # prime
+Displays a list of Users in an Organisation.
 Each User consists of Name, Email, Roles (Owner or Employee), Organisation, Organisation Features (Trade Vault, Inventory, Analytics), Country...

+This app was built with ReactJS and Redux. <br>

+The data was stored in Google Firebase.
+A simple form validation was implemented to check for required fields.<br>

 ### `npm run start`